Stolpersteine in Plzeň Region: Plzeň

 The Pilsen deportation trains with 2,613 persons were among the first to arrive in Theresienstadt.
 The youngest was Eva Fischerová, eight months old, the oldest was Marie Ebenová from Rokycany, nearly 90.
 Most of the deportees had to walk from the Bohušovice railway station about two and a half kilometers to the camp, carrying children and luggage in the severe cold.
 There, families were separated, the living conditions in the barracks were gruesome, the food scarce.
 By the end of 22 January people of old age perished, among them Marie Ebenová.

 Already in March of the same year two transports, Aa and Ab, each containing 1,000 people, were sent from Thersienstadt to the Izbica Ghetto.
 620 of them were men, women and children from the Pilsen region.
 Additional 700 persons from the region were deported to ghettos, concentration camps and extermination camps in eastern Poland, Belorussia, Estonia and Latvia.
 On 26 October 1942 the first transport to Auschwitz left the camp.
 By the end of the year, not even one-third of the deportees was alive.
 More than 1,800 men, women and children had been murdered within the first eleven months after deportation.
 Only 206 of the Pilsen deportees would survive the Shoah.

 Today, a little more than 70 Jews live in Plzeň.

 Sušice

 A Jewish settlement in Sušice was first mentioned in the second half of the 16th century.
 In 1626, a Jewish cemetery was founded, in 1660, a synagogue, was erected.
-During WW1 there was a decline in the Jewish community in Sušice and thereafter a rejuvenation.
-At the beginning of the 1930s the community numbered about 120 members, of which more than 90 were murdered during the Holocaust.
+During WWI there was a decline in the Jewish community in Sušice and thereafter a rejuvenation.
+At the beginning of the 1930s the community numbered about 120 members, more than 90 were murdered during the Holocaust.
 In the late 1950s the old synagogue was replaced by a new one.

 Dates of collocations

-The Stolpersteine in the Plzeňský kraj were collocated by the artist himself on the following dates:
+The Stolpersteine in the Plzeň Region were collocated by the artist himself on the following dates: